 The insight here is that, unless we look deeper into the structural imbalances and distortions within our own economies, and move away from a complex patchwork of projects, windows and facilities to financing mechanisms which are self-standing and self-correcting – and based on accurate pricing signals - we will continue to impose large and unwieldy transactions costs across the economy.
 And most notably, these cost will fall on those least able to bear them – the poor, the marginalized, and least developed.

 Coming back to the game show, participants were euphoric when they guessed the right price.
 And when you think about it, most people are willing to pay the “fair price” of a good.
 Few like paying taxes, though.
 So, if we are serious about sustainability, lets stop talking about imposing new environmental or carbon taxes, and start talking, thinking and putting into place those mechanisms which correct deep distortions and move beyond patches.

 Because until we do, green finance - and indeed, the new and emerging green economy which it purports to underwrite - will remain a niche market, a patch in and of itself, covering the larger misalignments in our economic signals.

-Steven Stone is the Chief of UNEP's Geneva-based Economy and Trade Branch (ETB).
+Steven Stone, Chief of UNEP's Geneva-based Economy and Trade Branch (ETB)

 This blog has been reposted from the UN Environment Green Economy website.